Can you reverse your osteoporosis and improve your bone health?

 Talk to your doctor if you believe you may be at risk for osteoporosis.
 Most signs and symptoms of osteoporosis remain silent until a fracture occurs.
 Fractures frequently occur in one’s spine, wrist, and hips resulting in chronic pain, loss of independence, and occasionally death.
 There are many ways to decrease your risk of fracture.
 Adding in exercises to strengthen the core and challenge your balance to prevent falls.
 If exercise is not already a part of your lifestyle, seek help from a professional.
 Hire a personal trainer at a local gym to guide you through a strengthening workout plan.

 Physical therapy would also be a safe and effective choice.
-It is important to work with a physical therapy expert that understands the risks involved in exercising with osteoporosis.
+It is important to work with a professional that understands the risks involved in exercising with osteoporosis.
 Although there is no cure for osteoporosis, it is a very treatable condition.

 Only you have the power to make positive lifestyle choices to reverse or prevent your bone loss.